Don’t feel guilty when you don’t have a sale

 not all promotions are created equal.
 Some will cost you more time and resources than they’re worth in sales, while others can be an excellent way to reach new customers at a low cost. is more art than science, so don’t be afraid to experiment and try new things.
 One way to do this is to find broader deals that you can supplement with unique offers.
 This will help you stand out from the crowd and get your offers in front of more people.
 For example, you might sign up for a sitewide coupon, then offer a percentage discount on a single item.

-Another strategy that you can use is to segment your audience and only offer certain deals to them.
+Another strategy you can use is to segment your audience and only offer certain deals.
 For example, if you sell a product for children, you might want to offer a deal to parents.
 This will help you reach a broader audience and get more sales.

 You can also segment your audience based on where they are in their buyer journey.
 To do this, you’ll need to run some basic marketing actions to identify your customers.
 You can use surveys, polls, or quizzes to ask customers how they found your business, what they’ve been looking at, or what they’re interested in buying.